-Requirement Details Greenplum® Database Informix Dynamic 10.00, 11.0 (limited testing) Ingres Community Edition 2006 R2 on Windows 32-bit (limited testing) Netezza Data Warehouse Appliance 4.6.6, 6.0, 7.0, 7.2.1 • PostgreSQL® 9.5, 9.6.3, 10 Vertica 4.1, 5.0, 5.1 (with 4.0, 4.1 ODBC driver), 6.0 (with 6.0 ODBC driver), 6.1, 7.0, 8.1, 9.0 Note: For a list of databases that are not supported, see Known Issues in the Release Notes.
-Cloud Database Oracle databases running on Amazon EC2 Service SQL Azure and Azure SQL Data Warehouse Note: To be able to utilize a majority of Toad functionality, please grant VIEW DEFINITION on the SQL Azure databases you want to work with.
+Requirement Details Greenplum® Database Informix Dynamic 10.00, 11.0 (limited testing) Ingres Community Edition 2006 R2 on Windows 32-bit (limited testing) Netezza Data Warehouse Appliance 4.6.6, 6.0, 7.0, 7.2.1 • PostgreSQL® 9.5, 9.6.3, 10 Vertica 4.1, 5.0, 5.1 (with 4.0, 4.1 ODBC driver), 6.0 (with 6.0 ODBC driver), 6.1, 7.0, 8.1, 9.0 Note: For a list of databases that are not supported, see Known Issues in the Release Notes. loud Database Oracle databases running on Amazon EC2 Service SQL Azure and Azure SQL Data Warehouse Note: To be able to utilize a majority of Toad functionality, please grant VIEW DEFINITION on the SQL Azure databases you want to work with.
 SQL Server databases running on Amazon EC2 Toad can manage Amazon RDS and any other cloud or service offering compatible with MySQL.
-Business Intelligence Toad has been tested with, and supports, the following Business Intelligence platforms: SAP Business Objects XI 3.1, 4.1 Connections Oracle Business Intelligence Enterprise Edition 12.2 Salesforce.com® Microsoft SQL Server Analysis Services 2016 Google AnalyticsTM OData version 4 SharePoint® Server 2013 NoSQL Toad has been tested with, and supports, the following NoSQL platforms: Connections Azure Table Services Apache CassandraTM 3.11.0 Amazon DynamoDB Apache HBASETM 1.2.6 Apache HiveTM 2.1.0 Cloudera Impala 2.9.0, 3.2.0 with CDH 6.3.2.
+Business Intelligence Connections Toad has been tested with, and supports, the following Business Intelligence platforms: SAP Business Objects XI 3.1, 4.1 Oracle Business Intelligence Enterprise Edition 12.2 Salesforce.com® Microsoft SQL Server Analysis Services 2016 Google AnalyticsTM OData version 4 SharePoint® Server 2013 NoSQL Toad has been tested with, and supports, the following NoSQL platforms: Connections Azure Table Services Apache CassandraTM 3.11.0 Amazon DynamoDB Apache HBASETM 1.2.6 Apache HiveTM 2.1.0 Cloudera Impala 2.9.0, 3.2.0 with CDH 6.3.2.
 Toad Data Point has been certified by Cloudera.
-MongoDBTM 3.4.6, 3.4.9, 4.0 Toad Intelligence Central This release of Toad Data Point has been tested with Toad Intelligence Central 4.3 and 5.0.
-Note: Some publishing features in this release of Toad might not be supported in earlier versions of Intelligence Central.
-For more information about compatibility between Intelligence Central versions and Toad Data Point 5.5 features, see the New Features section of the Toad Data Point Release Notes.
+MongoDBTM 3.4.6, 3.4.9, 4.0 oad Intelligence This release of Toad Data Point has been tested with Toad Intelligence Central 5.6.
+Central Note: Some publishing features in this release of Toad might not be supported in earlier versions of Intelligence Central.
+For more information about compatibility between Intelligence Central versions and Toad Data Point 6.0.5 features, see the New Features section of the Toad Data Point Release Notes.
 VM and Cloud Platform Environments In general, the databases and data sources listed in this table are also supported when installed on a virtual machine (VM) or cloud platform.
 See the database or data source documentation for more specific information.

 Requirement Details Additional Testing Data Set Size The following Toad Data Point functionality has been tested with data sets of up to 5 million rows: SQL Editor, Data Compare, Import Wizard, Export Wizard, Publishing Data to Intelligence Central.
 For the following Toad Data Point modules, working with very large data sets can impact performance.
 For best results in these areas, work with data sets of less than 1 million rows: Dimensional Viewer, Pivot Grid, manually sorting a result grid, performing more than one Data Compare at a time (such as running multiple Data Compare Automation scripts simultaneously).
 Notes: Performance can vary based on available disk space and memory, CPU speed, and the bitness of Toad, as well as the type and number of columns.
 It is recommended to use Toad Data Point 64-bit when working with large data sets.
 Import and export functionality was tested with .csv files.
 Performance testing was conducted using Toad Data Point 64-bit.
-Security Starting with Toad Data Point version 5.5, the TLS protocol v1.2 or above is required to work with an encrypted MySQL connection
+Security Starting with Toad Data Point 5.5, the TLS protocol v1.2 or above is required for MySQL data sources that use cross-query connections and store data in MySQL embedded hub.
+Starting with Toad Data Point 6.0 the TLS protocol v1.2 or above is required when establishing secure connections to MySQL data sources